Date: Onam 2020 will begin on August2 and ends on September 2.

 Here comes the Onam Season that brings with it the assurance of love, peace, happiness, prosperity, and harmony.
 A season to celebrate the homecoming of our beloved King Mahabali with colourful Pookalam, lively songs, graceful Thiruvathirakali, vibrant Pulikali, and delicious Onasadya.
 Originally ONAM is a harvest festival and it is the state festival of Kerala.
 It’s the biggest festival of the year in Kerala, in South India, and the whole state rejoices in celebrating it.
 Read on to learn more about Onam Festival.

 Blending gaiety and culture, Onam is the biggest and most vibrant festival of God’s Own Country.
 It arrives with the ray of hope for the people of Kerala to forget the hardship of the rain-drenched month of Karkkidakam (July-August) by pouring the light of happiness and prosperity.
 And also signifies the season to reap the harvest.
 Regardless of any caste and religion, Keralites celebrate Onam with great fervor and enthusiasm.
 And the festivity of Onam lasts for ten days with exciting celebrations and activities like dance, music, snake boat races, Pookalam decorations, and many more.

 Onam falls on the Malayalam month of Chingam which is often celebrated between the months of August and September.
-Atham (September 2, 2019) marks the first day of Onam festival and the tenth day is the Thiruvonam which is the most auspicious one.
-This year Thiruvonam is on September 11, 2019.
+Atham (August 22, 2020) marks the first day of the Onam festival and the tenth day is the Thiruvonam which is the most auspicious one.
+This year Thiruvonam is on September 2, 2020.